 We make our clothes to the highest standard so that they will be well loved and well-worn season after season, however sometimes we know that you may want a freshen up your wardrobe.

 Simply hand in your pre-loved garments to our store staff to add to our collection bin and we will reward you with a 10% off voucher to use the next time you shop with us.

 But what happens to your pre-loved clothes?

 Mistral is working with SOEX I:CO take-back system who will collect the clothes, sort into items that can be resold in vintage and other stores.
 Other items unsuitable for resale will be recycled into fibre for things such as car seats, new clothes and cleaning cloths.
 Dust is even used by being transformed into cardboard products.

 Newlife is the UK's largest charity providing essential and specialist equipment to disabled and terminally ill children.
 There are more disabled children in the UK than ever before.
 Improvements in medical advances mean children born with conditions or who acquire disabilities as a result of illness or accidents are surviving, albeit with very complex needs.
 This translates directly to them needing a greater level of support and, in many cases, multiple pieces of specialist equipment.
 Demand for equipment is reaching critical levels, which is why partnerships like the one between Mistral and Newlife is so important.

-In the last 12 months, and thanks to partnerships like the one Newlife has with Mistral, Newlife has been able to change the lives of more than 2,150 disadvantaged disabled and terminally ill children; spending £1.2 million on life changing specialist equipment.
+In the last 12 months, and thanks to partnerships like that with Mistral, Newlife has been able to change the lives of more than 2,150 disadvantaged disabled and terminally ill children; spending £1.2 million on life changing specialist equipment.

-Mistral hold collection tins in many of its shops and each year our staff at Head Office and in-store get involved in various fundraising events to raise money for the charity.
-In 2019 this includes one of our staff undertaking a sponsored walk of the Great Wall of China.
+Mistral Stores hold collection tins and each year our staff at Head Office and in-store get involved in various fundraising events to raise money for the charity.
+In 2019, this included one of our staff undertaking a sponsored walk of the Great Wall of China.